Ready Player One: Plot

-After Five months pass, Art3mis finally finds the Jade Key, and Parzival believes it to be on Archaide, a planet containing a copy of every video game ever made, where he plays a perfect game of Pac-Man, thinking it part of the Egg hunt, but receives only a quarter as a prize.
-Aech, after finding the Jade Key, provides a hint leading him to the planet Frobozz where he solves a recreation of the text adventure game Zork and whistles a 2600-hertz-sound through a Cap'n Crunch Bo'Sun whistle.
-Sorrento establishes a base there to farm Jade Keys for their company's avatars, unlocks the second Gate, and rapidly acquires the Crystal Key as well through trial and error.
-Shoto, another high ranking Gunter tells Parzival that Sixers have killed his partner Daito, passing it off as a Japanese suicide.
+After five months, Art3mis finally finds the Jade Key.
+On the planet Archaide, Parzival stumbles across a hidden recreation of an arcade from Halliday's hometown in which he finds a Pac-Man arcade machine, with the high score set to 3,333,350 (10 points under the maximum score).
+Unsure as to whether it is relevant to the hunt, he decides to play a perfect game of Pac-Man and receives a quarter that cannot leave his inventory as a prize.
+Aech, after finding the Jade Key, provides a hint leading him to the planet Frobozz where he solves a recreation of the text adventure game Zork and whistles a 2600-hertz-sound through a Cap'n Crunch Bo'Sun whistle, awarding him the Jade Key.
+IOI establishes a base on Frobozz to farm Jade Keys for their company's avatars, unlocks the second Gate, and rapidly acquires the Crystal Key.
+Shoto, another high ranking gunter, tells Parzival that IOI have killed his friend Daito, passing it off as a suicide.

-Parzival unlocks the Jade Gate, a Voight-Kampff machine, by entering a privately-owned Blade Runner-themed building, and completes the arcade game Black Tiger and is awarded a virtual mecha as the prize and another clue: a red star in a circle.
-He acquires the Crystal Key on planet Syrinx, and after playing the "Discovery" section of the song "2112", finds a clue regarding the conditions to unlock the final gate.
-As he messages Art3mis, Aech, and Shoto with instructions on how to get through the Jade Gate and obtain the Crystal Key, Sorrento ends his covert attempts to clear the third gate, located in the fortress of Halliday's avatar, Castle Anorak, on planet Chthonia, and places an indestructible force field around it.
+Parzival finds the Second Gate hidden in a Voight-Kampff machine from Blade Runner, and completes a remake of the arcade game Black Tiger.
+He is awarded a giant, usable mecha as a prize and is given a clue to the Crystal Key.
+He acquires the Crystal Key on the planet Syrinx, and after playing the "Discovery" section of the song "2112", finds a hidden clue regarding the conditions to unlock the final gate.
+As Parzival messages Art3mis, Aech, and Shoto with instructions on how to get through the Second Gate and obtain the Crystal Key, IOI finds the Third Gate in Halliday's private stronghold, Castle Anorak on the planet Chthonia.
+They use a powerful artifact to create an indestructible and impenetrable force field around the gate, but as they missed the hidden clue that Wade found, cannot determine how to open the gate.